 To access survey inspection reports along with other helpful information please click on the links listed below:

-- SD Nursing Facility Current Statements of Deficiencies and Plans of Correction (inspection reports)
+- SD Nursing Facility Current Statements of Deficiencies and Plans of Correction (survey reports)

 - Explanation of the Scope and Severity of Deficiencies

 - Explanation of Health and Life Safety Code Survey Process

 CMS oversees the Medicare and Medicaid programs.
 Nursing facilities that provide services under these programs must be certified as meeting federal minimum requirements established by Congress.
 To receive payment under the Medicare / Medicaid programs, nursing facilities must be in compliance with the requirements at 42 CFR Part 483, Subpart B. Certification is achieved through routine facility surveys conducted by the South Dakota Department of Health, Office of Health Care Facilities Licensure and Certification through a contract with CMS.
 Additionally, the Administrative Rules of South Dakota, Article 44:04, Medical Facilities, require all nursing facilities to obtain a license from the department.

 - Nursing Home Compare — CMS site providing current survey results from nursing homes participating in Medicare and Medicaid

 - Medicare / Medicaid Conditions of Participation for Nursing Facilities

 - South Dakota Association of Health Care Organizations